iamakulov/ghost-storage-adapter-s3/README.md

 # Ghost storage adapter S3

+**This is a fork of [`ghost-storage-adapter-s3`](http://npmjs.com/package/ghost-storage-adapter-s3) with an ability to import images through Ghost import.
+Requires a slightly modified Ghost version.**

 An AWS S3 storage adapter for Ghost 1.x

 For Ghost 0.10.x and 0.11.x support check out